benemanuel/website/_posts/blog/2023-11-21-where-is-my-feelings-today.md

 ---
-title: Where is my feeling today
+title: Where is my feelings today
 created: 2023-11-22
 authors:
   - avrahambenemanuel